Torteous44/DSAproject/README.md

 ### **Installation and Setup**

 #### **1. Clone the Repository**
-Open a terminal or command prompt and run the following command to clone the repository.
-Note: Clone the "main" branch of the repository:
+Open a terminal or command prompt and run the following command to clone the repository (Note: Clone the "main" branch of the repository):
 ```bash
 git clone https://github.com/<your-github-username>/WaterRouter.git
 cd WaterRouter